-"TARGET System" means the Trans-European Automated Real-Time Gross Settlement Express Transfer (known as TARGET2) System which was launched on 19 November 2007 or any successor thereto.
+"T2" means the Trans-European Automated Real-Time Gross Settlement Express Transfer or any successor thereto or replacement thereof.

 "Tier 2 Capital" means Tier 2 Capital for the purposes of the Capital Regulations.

 "Unsubordinated Creditors" means creditors of the relevant Issuer who are unsubordinated depositors or other unsubordinated creditors of the relevant Issuer.